 Tornado: Buildings and homes may be damaged by tornadic winds which can cause injuries and casualties.
-Roads may become blocked slowing response vehicles and the delivery of services may be impacted by dangerous conditions or lack of adequate access to transportation options, causing food, water, and resource systems to be delayed or halted, as well as personal transportation by the public.
+Roads may become blocked slowing response vehicles and the delivery of services may be impacted by dangerous conditions or lack of adequate access to transportation options.
+This may cause food, water, and resource systems to be delayed or halted, as well as personal transportation limitations for the public.